nicolehuyen/Beauty-Buzz/README.md

 # Beauty Buzz

 Beauty Buzz is an ecommerce site inspired by Ulta and Etsy.
-On this site, makeup enthusiasts can list their own makeup products and review makeup products that others have shared.
-Some features to be expected in the future are Shopping Cart and Favorites.
+On this site, makeup enthusiasts can list their own makeup products, review makeup products that others have shared, and make purchases.
+Some features to be expected in the future are Favorites and Search.

 # Live Link